ncp-ph/odk-users-manual/docs/project_manager.md

     | Closed       | No        | No          |

 * Give Form Access to App Users using the Checkbox under each App User.
-    * One scenario for this is that you may have a form that you want to test with a few App Users before scaling up.
-    * Another scenario is that you may want to suspend data entry from specific areas or App Users.

 ## Settings